-Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with an international education from Cambridge International.
+Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with the Cambridge Pathway.

 'We think the Cambridge curriculum is superb preparation for university.'

 Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA